Blog | Little Journey

 • 20% of children prefer to learn through videos.

-Parents and guardians also show significant individual variation in their information wants and needs.
+Parents and caregivers also show significant individual variation in their information wants and needs.
 Every person processes a life-changing diagnosis differently.
 Some want to know every detail of the condition, treatment, and clinical trial process.
 Others, however, rely on information avoidance as a coping mechanism.

-How Little Journey solves this
+How Trial Flow solves this

-• Age and cognitive level
+• Patient age and cognitive level

 • Progression through the trial